ThriceGood/TicTacToeTimesTwo/README.md

 If a players choice places the next game into an already won game, then the next move will be played inside of the current game.
 If the current game is also taken then a random game will be chosen from the list of unfinished games.
-This can sometimes lead to deadlocks, draws, no winners, sad faces and waste of time!
+This can sometimes lead to deadlocks, draws, no winners and sad faces!